farzad-bz/Neonatal-age-estimation/README.md

 ### step2: Extracting Regions' Volume and Surface-to-Volume Ratio features.
 Using "step2-extract featuresDHCP_nn-Unet_extract_features.py" extract the surface-to-volume ratio and relational volume for regions of the brain (each label).
 This part of the code will save a data frame including all extracted features for all subjects.
+It also shows the most important regions (for RV and S2V ratio) involved in brain maturation.

 ### step3: training Bayesian Ridge regression model for age estimation regression